Brittany Retherford wrote -

 The money raised through this campaign will be sent directly to Mount Kenya Trust, an incredible Kenya-based non-governmental organization that is also a registered U.K. Charity and American 501 3(c) organization.

-We are pleased to announce that our workshop proposal, "Teamwork: Community, Conservation Challenges, and Cooperation in Mount Kenya National Park," has been accepted at the 8th World Ranger Congress in Estes Park, Colorado in May 2016.
+Our workshop proposal, "Teamwork: Community, Conservation Challenges, and Cooperation in Mount Kenya National Park," was accepted at the 8th World Ranger Congress in Estes Park, Colorado in May 2016.
 The theme of the Congress is: “Connecting Parks, Rangers, and Communities.”

 The workshop includes three rangers from Mount Kenya, including and Simon Gitau, Senior Warden at Kenya Wildlife Service (KWS); Susie Weeks, Executive Officer at Mount Kenya Trust (and Honorary KWS Ranger); and Edwin Kinyanjui, Senior Wildlife Community Officer at Mount Kenya Trust (and Honorary KWS Ranger).
 There will also be a short film shown by Filmmaker Brittany Retherford.